-- You must file the Employment Certification Form (ECF) to know if your payments count towards PSLF.
+- You must file the PSLF & TEPSLF Certification and Application Form to know if your payments count towards PSLF.
 Filing this form is also the best way to know if you are working for the right employer, have the correct type of loans, and the right repayment plan.

 - If you file the form and you have qualifying payments, note that your loans will be transferred to FedLoan Servicing.
 FedLoan Servicing is the only servicer handling the PSLF program.

 Tip: Submit the Employment Certification Form every year and when you change jobs to make sure your payments are being counted.